-Once I found my niche, I headed to the AFI Conservatory to complete my MFA in Production Design.
-Since AFI, I have been working as a freelance production designer and art director on a wide range of projects, with an even wider range of budgets and styles.
-My goal is to create worlds with a deep sense of character, place, and emotion that illustrate and strengthen the words on the page.
+Since AFI I have been working as a freelance production designer, art director, and set designer on a wide range of projects, with an even wider range of budgets and styles.
+My goal is to create worlds that impact our audiences with a deep sense of character, place, and emotion - illustrating and strengthening the words on the page.
 This also happens to have become that dream job I was looking for.

 No, what I like is a jumble of the tangible and intangible, of beauty and ugliness that somehow sets me a-tingle. -James M. Cain